iterative/dvc.org/public/static/docs/command-reference/init.md

 - `--no-scm` - skip Git specific initialization, `.dvc/.gitignore` will not be written.

+- `--subdir` - initialize <abbr>DVC repository</abbr> in current directory and
+  allow to search for Git repository in parent directories

 - `-f`, `--force` - remove `.dvc/` if it exists before initialization.
 Will remove any existing local cache.
 Useful when a previous `dvc init` has been